Spring Special

 Spinach

-(fiber + nitrates + antioxidants)
+(naturally occurring nitrates + antioxidants)

 Parsley

-(antioxidants + vitamin K for vascular support)
+(antioxidants + vitamin K)

 Turmeric